Sevaarcen/chess-bot/README.md

 # chess-bot

-A Chess Bot program entered into a friendly chess bot tournament.
+A Chess Bot program made for a friendly tournament where every participant has to create a chess bot from scratch to compete via Chess.com.
+This is a hobby project for fun, and to improve ability to build more complex Rust programs.

 # Strategems